Alcoholic Beverages (Policy on campus use)

 For more information on Student rights, please refer to the above web site.

 Privacy Rights of Students in Education Records The federal Family Educational Rights and Privacy Act of 1974 (20 U.S.C.
 1232g) and regulations adopted thereunder (34 C.F.R.
 99) set out requirements designed to protect students' privacy in their records maintained by the campus.

 The statute and regulations govern access to student records maintained by the campus and the release of such records.
 The law provides that the campus must give students access to records directly related to the student, and must also provide opportunity for a hearing to challenge such if the student claims the records are inaccurate, misleading, or otherwise inappropriate.
 The right to a hearing under this law does not include any right to challenge the appropriateness of a grade determined by the instructor.
 The law generally requires the institution to receive a student's written consent before releasing personally identifiable data about the student.
 The institution has adopted a set of policies and procedures governing implementation of the statute and the regulations.
-Copies of these policies and procedures may be obtained at the Office of the Vice President for Student Affairs and Dean of Students, the custodian of all student records maintained by the university.
+Copies of these policies and procedures may be obtained at the Office of the Vice President for Student Affairs and Enrollment Management and Dean of Students, the custodian of all student records maintained by the university.

 Among the types of information included in the campus statement of policies and procedures:

 - the types of student records maintained and the information they contained,

 - the official responsible for maintaining each type of record,